CanDIG/candigv2-ingest/README.md

     "indexing": "[Force reindexing (true/false), optional]" }
 ```
 Make sure you include Authorization headers as well.
-Both endpoints take refresh tokens, as a header with the key refresh_token.
+Both endpoints take refresh tokens, as a header with the key `{"Authorization": "Bearer [refresh token]"}`.

 (Note: on the CanDIGv2 repo, the service runs on port 1235; it can be run as 1236 locally to ensure there is no
 interference while testing.)